 Not that: dried fruit, potato chips, candy (especially sour candy), pop and juice

 One thing is clear.
-It’s good to take care of your teeth.
-You’ll save money and improve your total health.
-Here’s some proof:
+It’s good to take care of your teeth – and flossing is an undeniable part of that.
+By being thorough about your oral hygiene, you’ll save money and improve your total health.
+Here’s some important things to consider:

-- Getting help for gum disease early can save money.
-It can cut yearly medical costs up to 40 percent for people with diabetes and heart disease, based on a report from the American Journal of Preventive Medicine.
+- For people with gum disease and diabetes or heart disease, getting help early can cut yearly medical costs up to 40%, based on a report from the American Journal of Preventive Medicine.

-- Pregnant women with gum disease can reduce their risk of an early birth by 84 percent when it’s treated early, according to a study from the School of Dental Medicine at the University of Pennsylvania.
+- Pregnant women with gum disease can reduce their risk of an early birth by 84% when treated early, according to a study from the School of Dental Medicine at the University of Pennsylvania.

 So what should you do?

 Good brushing and flossing help prevent cavities and gum disease.
-Talk to your dentist.
-Ask what's best for your oral health routine.
+And this is a big benefit to your overall health.
+Talk to your dentist, and ask what's best for your oral health routine.